dotnet/docs/docs/standard/base-types/grouping-constructs-in-regular-expressions.md

  The group options construct is not a capturing group.
 That is, although any portion of a string that is captured by *subexpression* is included in the match, it is not included in a captured group nor used to populate the <xref:System.Text.RegularExpressions.GroupCollection> object.

- For example, the regular expression `\b(?ix: d \w+)\s` in the following example uses inline options in a grouping construct to enable case-insensitive matching and ignore pattern whitespace in identifying all words that begin with the letter "d".
+ For example, the regular expression `\b(?ix: d \w+)\s` in the following example uses inline options in a grouping construct to enable case-insensitive matching and ignore pattern white space in identifying all words that begin with the letter "d".
 The regular expression is defined as shown in the following table.

 |Pattern|Description|
 |-------------|-----------------|